steltenpower/projectedInteractiveDartboard/README.md

 Piece of board, webcam, beamer, SVG dartboard with greyvalues for score and SVG GaussFilter to show statistics

-(just cause I once wanted to proof a few people that they shouldn't be aiming at triple 20)
+(just cause I once wanted to prove a few people that they shouldn't be aiming at triple 20)